Social Learning Theory: Albert Bandura

 Social Learning Theory FAQ

-Bandura’s Social learning theory revolves around the idea that humans learn from observing and imitating the behavior modelled by others.
+Bandura’s Social learning theory revolves around the idea that humans learn from observing and imitating the behavior modeled by others.
 Bandura labelled this phenomenon observational learning.
 In short, it is not necessary to have a direct experience of something in order to learn.

 Attention: A lesson must engage a student sufficiently to hold their attention.